dora-team/dora.dev/conductor/tracks/capability_audit_20260112/plan.md

 ## Phase 1: Inventory and Assessment
 Goal: Identify all capabilities and determine the extent of updates needed.

-- [ ] Task: List all capability content files in `hugo/content/capabilities/`
+- [x] Task: List all capability content files in `hugo/content/capabilities/` muqlrvqy
 - [ ] Task: Perform a sample audit of 3 capabilities to refine the update checklist
 - [ ] Task: Create a tracking document or list for the audit status of each capability
 - [ ] Task: Conductor - User Manual Verification 'Inventory and Assessment' (Protocol in workflow.md)